Planet Sheen: Production

-During production of The Adventures of Jimmy Neutron, Boy Genius, much of DNA Productions staff were pitching new titles for development for when Jimmy Neutron would eventually end.
+During production of The Adventures of Jimmy Neutron, Boy Genius, much of DNA Productions staff were pitching new titles for development when Jimmy Neutron would eventually end.
 From this, Keith Alcorn and Mike Gasaway developed "Red Acres", which was set to be a CGI series about an adult astronaut who finds a planet filled with dimwitted aliens.
 The two (alongside Ben Gilberg) pitched the idea to Nickelodeon (at their parent company Viacom's headquarters in New York City), who reportedly loved the concept, yet refused to greenlight it on the stance of it breaking the network's rule of the main character being a child.
 They then subsequently pitched the idea to Kids' WB, Cartoon Network, and Disney, yet got rejected each time.

 They then redeveloped their main character so that instead of focusing on an adult, they focus on Carl and Sheen from Jimmy Neutron.
 However, after presenting their idea, a Nickelodeon executive said that the series should focus just on Sheen.
 Though it was hard for the team to fully accept, they reached a compromise by introducing an alien character who resembled and acted like Carl.

 After pitching the idea to Nickelodeon Animation in LA, it was put into immediate development, with Steven Banks joining the crew to help develop the show even further.